This past weekend, I was in Orange County, California at Fitness Business Summit.

 During his presentation, he talked about letting your personality come out.
 I know, I have got some feedback on being a little dry when it comes to presenting.
 I need to work on relaxing and letting a little more of who I am come out.
 Thanks, Elliott, for that reminder.
 (Sorry, no plans on dressing up as the Incredible Hulk.)

 #5 Even Fitness Professionals Have Injuries

-When fitness professionals hear that my focus is injuries, they always share their injury story with me.
+When fitness professionals hear that my focus is injuries, they always share their injury stories with me.

 I enjoy hearing them and am happy to help.

-#6 Something That May Have Help Me Be a Better Basketball Player
+#6 Something That May Have to Help Me Be a Better Basketball Player

 I ran into my friend, Alex Marako, while out in Cali and we got talking about basketball ball handling.
 I think if I knew this tip, it probably would have helped me be a better basketball player.